rayanfam/rayanfam.github.io/_posts/2022-06-13-hyperdbg-one-thousand-and-one-nights.md

 The central part of the HyperDbg debugger is its kernel-mode debugger called kHyperDbg.

 It has been almost two decades since kernel debuggers (such as WinDbg and GDB) have had any significant changes.
-We wanted that to change that and advance the debugging experience to new horizons.
+We wanted to change that and advance the debugging experience to new horizons.
 Furthermore, HyperDbg delivers these improvements on rudimentary levels, compared to commonly used debuggers, in that, it enormously expands the range of privileges available to the user by shifting the debugging process from kernel-level (ring 0) to hypervisor-level (ring -1), a much-needed enhancement in our opinion, especially when it comes to kernel-debugging.

 As kernel level debuggers are prohibited the access to manipulate the operating system’s structures to make facilities for the debugging, HyperDbg uses an entirely separate layer to monitor and change these structures without interfering with the operating system, the hypervisor level, that resides below the kernel of the operating system in the hardware privilege rings.
 This makes HyperDbg blazingly fast and a highly powerful tool in terms of the flexibility, privileges, and the transparency it can provide for debugging and analysis.
 Owing to this fundamental transition, HyperDbg is able to deliver state-of-the-art features that make it particularly more convenient to analyze complex modern binaries that run on kernel mode of operating systems and are crucial to the security and reliability of the system.
 Furthermore, the highly efficient and low-level implementation, coupled with the potent script engine, allows for some tremendously powerful abilities, such as changing the flow of the applications and even the operating system using simple scripts.